Azazel5/React-Django-Python/README.md

 Each folder is its own project, and it contains a text file which lists the project requirements.
 Here's a general overview of each project and some new things I learnt during the process

+* LearningScrapy - Going through the Learning Scrapy book to gain a full understanding of the scraping framework

 * Research-Papers - Reading good, peer-reviewed research papers to see what is going on in the technology landscape.

 * C-Linux - A collection of C and linux books I have read through and written code on.
 The goal of this is to learn completely new concepts which I have only scratched the surface on through my operating systems class. <br> New things learnt - Memory management, UNIX system, multi-threading, and low-level IO  <br>